Ice King: Other

-He is the antagonist of the 2012 videogame Adventure Time: Hey Ice King!
-Why'd You Steal Our Garbage?!!.
-He also appeared in the 2013 videogame Adventure Time: Explore the Dungeon Because I Don't Know!.
+He is the antagonist of the videogames Adventure Time: Hey Ice King!
+Why'd You Steal Our Garbage?!!
+(2012), and Adventure Time: Explore the Dungeon Because I Don't Know!
+(2013).
 The comic book miniseries Adventure Time: Ice King was published by Boom!
 Studios in 2016.
 Ice King was also a main character in the 2019 comic book miniseries Marcy & Simon.